inverno-io/inverno-core/doc/reference-guide.md

 }
 ```

 > Note that Inverno annotation are not inherited from ancestor class, the Inverno compiler only considers the bean class annotated with `@Bean` so you must explicitly override setter methods to specify optional sockets defined in a class ancestor.
-This might not be obvious but it is actually the safer way that gives a perfect control on the sockets you want to expose in your beans.
+This might not be obvious, but it is actually the safer way that gives a perfect control on the sockets you want to expose in your beans.

 #### Single and multiple

 We can differentiate two kinds of bean socket: single socket and multiple socket.
-A single socket can be of any type except arrays, `java.util.List`, `java.util.Set` and `java.util.Collection` whereas the type of a multiple socket is necessarily an array, a `java.util.List`, a `java.util.Set` or a `java.util.Collection`.
+A single socket can be of any type except arrays, `java.util.List`, `java.util.Set` and `java.util.Collection` whereas a multiple socket is necessarily an array, a `java.util.List`, a `java.util.Set` or a `java.util.Collection`.
 Multiple beans can be wired to a multiple socket whereas only one bean is wired to a single socket.

 #### Lazy